jh1993/UnderusedOptions/README.txt

 - Fire Swarm (6 SP): Imp swarm summons firestorm imps, chaos imps, and ash imps instead of fire, spark, and iron imps.
 Not compatible with other swarm upgrades.

 Mystic Memory:
-- Recent Memory (3 SP): Mystic Memory will now prioritize the spell you cast last turn, if that spell has no charges remaining.
+- Now prioritizes your highest level spell that has no charges remaining.
+- Mystic Residue: Whenever you use a mana potion, gain a stack of Mystic Residue.
+If this spell has no charges remaining, Mystic Residue stacks can be consumed to cast it instead.

 Searing Orb:
 - Damage is now fixed instead of benefitting from minion damage bonuses, since it was balanced around the assumption that the only minion damage bonuses it could get are Arch Conjurer and Claw shrine, which may no longer be true with mods.